nivekcode/svg-to-ts/README.md

 | srcFiles        | string                  | "/\*.svg"                                | input files matching the given filename pattern                              |
 | outputDirectory | string                  | "./dist"                                 | name of the output directory                                                 |
 | objectName      | string                  | default - export                         | name of the exported const - if nothing is set - default export will be used |

+#### Example usage

+Let's say we have the following four svg files in a `inputfiles` folder.

+- expressionless.svg
+- full.svg
+- laughing.svg
+- smiling-face.svg

+We can now run
+`svg-to-ts.ts --convertionType object -s ./inputfiles -o ./dist` and we end up with the following file in our `dist` folder.

 #### Sample output